Skip to main content

 The problem with wp-cron.php#

-to check for and run pending scheduled tasks.
+When a visitor loads any page on your WordPress site, WordPress makes an asynchronous HTTP request to wp-cron.php to check for and run pending scheduled tasks.
 This happens on every page load, regardless of whether any tasks are due.

-Why this is wasteful
+Why this is wasteful#

 Each call to wp-cron.php is a full PHP execution.
 It loads the entire WordPress stack, checks the database for pending events, and runs any that are due.
 On a site with 1,000 daily visitors, that is up to 1,000 extra PHP executions per day just to check a scheduler.
 The actual scheduled tasks might only need to run a handful of times.